java80/ecommerce-shopping-cart/README.md

 I can put this together in using react using examples of what we have been doing in the class

 ### Weaknesses:

-UI/styling and positioning of it tags is still a challenge for me

-I can put this together in using react using examples of what we have been doing in the class

-### Weaknesses: